 All nursing facilities have a legal obligation to residents to apply the standard of care dictated by federal and state regulations.
 This means that a long-term care facility must use reasonable measures to prevent harm or injury from coming to its residents.
 Failure to uphold this care standard can make a nursing home liable if a patient is injured or dies due to the facility’s negligence.

-A Richmond attorney can investigate whether a nursing facility’s negligence may have resulted in the wrongful death of a resident from coronavirus.
-If the nursing home was negligent in the care it provided, the resident’s surviving family may be able to claim compensation from the facility, including damages due to pain, suffering, the resident’s hospital bills, burial costs, and other associated damages.
+A diligent lawyer in Richmond can investigate whether a nursing facility’s negligence may have resulted in the wrongful death of a resident from coronavirus.
+If the nursing home was negligent in the care it provided, the resident’s surviving family may be able to claim compensation from the facility, including damages due to:

 A Richmond nursing home coronavirus lawyer can help you assess your legal options.
 If your loved one’s death from coronavirus may have been preventable if not for the facility’s inadequate care, an attorney can advocate aggressively on your behalf to hold the facility accountable for damages.
-To learn more about how an attorney can help, contact a Richmond lawyer today for your confidential case consultation.
+To learn more about how an attorney can help, contact a seasoned legal professional today for your confidential case consultation.